TrashUwU/PokeAssistant/README.md

-⚠️ | PokeAssistant 2.0 released.
+⚠️ | PokeAssistant 2.0 released; contains new UI; bug fixes; 90% accuracy.
 Update your code now!
 Click [here](https://github.com/TrashUwU/PokeAssistant#how-do-i-update-the-code) to update.
 :---: | :---:
 # PokéAssistant
 A Pokétwo Hack/Assistant Bot to help you with catching Pokémons on Pokétwo.
 No auto-catcher for now, because it's against Discord TOS, TwT.